 The Cornell Method

 The Cornell Method is based on two columns: one containing the keyword or concept, and the other containing the description or notes associated with the keyword or concept.
 This method can be used while listening to the lecturer.
 In the right hand column, you can list the main ideas or write a paragraph and then on the left hand side note the keyword or concept that relates to your section of notes.
 At the bottom of the page you should write paragraphs summarising the information contained in the notes.
+Because this note-taking method identifies key concepts and also summarises main ideas, this can be a useful method for later revision.

 The Outlining Method

 This method involves writing a series of topics and sub-topics, and identifying them by indenting the text, numbering the lines, or using a dash or bullet point.
+This can be an effective note-taking method for visual learners, and is useful for organising your notes by topic, subtopics, and related concepts.

 - Main Topic